RIS-Position and Orientation Estimation in MIMO-OFDM Systems with Practical Scatterers: Introduction

 \section{Introduction}

-Reconfigurable intelligent surface (RIS), has recently emerged as a promising technology to realize reconfigurable wireless propagation environments for future communication networks \cite{wu2021intelligent} \cite{cui2014coding} \cite{pan2021reconfigurable}.
-Besides the RIS-assisted communications \cite{pan2020intelligent,pan2020multicell,hong2020robust,bai2020latency,zhang2022robust}, the RIS also triggers the exciting new opportunities for localization in future 6G systems \cite{pan2022overview}.
-The RISs can be integrated into the existing radio localization systems with low cost and high energy efficiency, and enhance the positioning accuracy and reliability.
-When the positioning signal falls into blind area, or the line-of-sight (LoS) link is obstructed by obstacles, the RIS can restore the high-precision positioning ability by creating a virtual LoS (VLoS) link.
-Through cooperating with other anchor nodes (e.g., BS), the RIS can expand the localization range of agent nodes (e.g., MS).
-Furthermore, the large physical aperture of RIS plane enables the high-precise estimations of angle of arrival (AOA) and angle of departure (AOD) at the RIS, which equivalently increases the angle information for positioning.
+Reconfigurable intelligent surface (RIS) has recently emerged as a promising technology to realize reconfigurable wireless propagation environments for future communication networks \cite{wu2021intelligent}.
+RIS can be integrated into existing radio localization systems at low cost and high energy efficiency, and can enhance the positioning reliability and accuracy \cite{pan2022overview}.
+If a given target is out of coverage, e.g., the line-of-sight (LoS) link is obstructed by obstacles, RIS can provide an alternative virtual LoS (VLoS) link that may offer high-precision positioning performance.
+Furthermore, the large physical aperture of an RIS favors high-precise estimates of the angle of arrival (AOA) and angle of departure (AOD) at the RIS, which is beneficial for increasing the positioning accuracy.

-Due to the potential benefits of RIS in the context of radio localization, research on RIS-assisted wireless positioning has attracted increasing attention.
-To evaluate the potential of RIS on positioning, the positioning performance measured by position error bound (PEB) and orientation error bound (OEB) is analyzed in \cite{paper6,paper7,paper9} with different kinds of system models.